pellepelster/pages/solidblocks.de/content/_index.md

   {{<feature-row>}}

     {{<feature title="Infrastructure as Code" iconClasses="fa-code solidblocks-green">}}
-      All deployed infrastructure and applications are described and deployed with infrastructure as code solutions like Terraform, OpenTofu, Ansible and similar tools.
-For applications missing automation frontends custom solutions can be implemented and integrated into the deployment lifecylce.
+      All deployed resources are described and deployed with infrastructure-as-code solutions such as Terraform, OpenTofu, and Ansible.
+For applications lacking an automation front-end, custom solutions can be implemented and integrated into the deployment lifecycle.
     {{</feature>}}

     {{<feature title="Developer experience" iconClasses="fa-play solidblocks-orange">}}
-      The deployment process is designed to be easy to use on the developer machines, and also to integrate into common CI/CD systems like Github, Gitlab, Jenkins and others.
-All solutions come with a developer friendly build system to deploy and interact witht the deployed resources.
+      The deployment process is designed for ease of use on developer machines and for integration into common CI/CD systems like GitHub, GitLab, Jenkins, and others.
+Each solution comes with a developer-friendly build system, facilitating the deployment and interaction with the deployed resources.
     {{</feature>}}

   {{</feature-row>}}